-Scientist’s Team from the University of Toronto have developed a battery that stores energy in a biologically derived unit.
-In another word, it’s a vitamin-driven battery.
-This is like easily available high energy lithium ion battery.
+Scientist’s Team from the University of Toronto has developed a battery that stores energy in a biologically derived unit.
+In other words, it’s a vitamin-driven battery.
+This is like an easily available high-energy lithium-ion battery.
 But it has one unique difference that it uses flavin from vitamin B2 as the cathode.

-Dwight Seferos, said, “We’ve been looking to nature for a while to find complex molecules for use in a number of consumer electronics applications.
-When you take something made by nature that is already complex, you end up spending less time making new material.”
+Dwight Seferos said, “We’ve been looking to nature for a while to find complex molecules for use in a number of consumer electronics applications.
+When you take something made by nature that is already complex, you spend less time making new material.”
 Dwight is an associate professor in U of T’s Department of Chemistry and Canada Research Chair in Polymer Nanotechnology.

-Generally, a modern battery contains three basic parts: positive terminal, a negative terminal, and an electrolyte solution.
-When the battery connected to any device which requires power, electrons flow from the anode.
-The negatively charged electrode of the device supplying current- out to the device, then into the cathode and ions migrate through the electrolyte solution to balance the charge.
+Generally, a modern battery contains three basic parts: a positive terminal, a negative terminal, and an electrolyte solution.
+When the battery is connected to any device which requires power, electrons flow from the anode.
+The negatively charged electrode of the device supplies current- out to the device, then into the cathode, and ions migrate through the electrolyte solution to balance the charge.
 When it connects to the charger, this process happens in reverse.

-The reaction in the anode generates and the reaction in the cathode absorbs them when discharging.
+The reaction in the anode generates, and the reaction in the cathode absorbs them when discharging.
 The remaining product is electricity.
-The process of producing electricity continuously goes on until electrodes fails of the substance essential for reactions to occur.
+The process of producing electricity continuously goes on until electrodes fail of the substance essential for reactions to occur.

 The battery uses bio-derived polymers for one of the electrodes.
 This allows battery energy to be stored in vitamin-created plastic.

 Tyler Schon, “Getting the right material evolved over time and definitely took some test reactions.
 In a lot of ways, it looked like this could have failed.
 It definitely took a lot of perseverance.”